 - Cloud Backup – Whether it’s a personal cloud account or an enterprise-sized solution, it’s always a good idea to store your files where they can’t get lost or rained upon.
-Whether a fire, flood, blizzard, or Hurricane Irma come your way, you’ll be protected with services like Dropbox, Google Drive, Microsoft OneDrive, etc.
+Whether a fire, flood, blizzard, or a hurricane come your way, you’ll be protected with services like Dropbox, Google Drive, Microsoft OneDrive, etc.

 - Online Backup – You can download a program to run in the background of your PC or Mac that will automatically backup all your files to the service’s web storage.
 There are many online backup services to choose from, so shop around and choose wisely.

 - Local Backup – Use an external hard-drive, USB drives, or CDs (if you have a CD drive) to make sure your files are quickly accessible.
 It’s the cheapest and fastest method.
 This also helps you easily transfer and share files to your colleagues and clients.

 While it’s great that you’re securing your files now, it’s equally important to automate this process so you will continue to be secure in the future.
 If you set up an automated tool, you won’t have to copy files by hand.
 If you choose to go with a Cloud or Local option, be sure to update your files regularly for version control.
 Here’s a quick guide on how to easily move your folders in Windows.